 “New drugs against CRE address a major, previously unmet medical need and are critical to save lives.
 If the market can’t support them, then that is a chilling commentary on the future of antibiotic development,” said lead author Cornelius J. Clancy, M.D., associate professor of medicine and director of the mycology program and Extensively Drug Resistant Pathogen Laboratory in Pitt’s Division of Infectious Diseases.
-“Without antibiotics against increasingly resistant bacteria and fungi, much of modern medicine may become infeasible, including cancer chemotherapies, organ transplantation and high-risk abdominal surgeries.”
+“Without antibiotics against increasingly resistant bacteria and fungi, much of modern medicine may become infeasible, including cancer chemotherapies, organ transplantation, and high-risk abdominal surgeries.”

 CRE infections are estimated to cause 1.5 to 4.5 million hospitalizations worldwide each year.
 The Centers for Disease Control and Prevention has classified CRE as urgent threat pathogens and calls them the “nightmare bacteria.”
-The World Health Organization and Infectious Disease Society of America have designated CRE as highest priority pathogens for development of new antibiotics.
+The World Health Organization and Infectious Disease Society of America have designated CRE as the highest priority pathogens for the development of new antibiotics.

 Since 2015, five antibiotics against CRE have gained U.S. Food and Drug Administration approval and trials have so far shown three of them to be more effective and less toxic than the previous first-line antibiotics.
 One of the developers of the new anti-CRE drugs — the biopharmaceutical company Achaogen — declared bankruptcy in April because of its steep losses.